BaldoHado/csc365-fitness-tracker/docs/user_stories.md

-Bob is new to fitness.
-He has an idea of what muscles he wants to target but doesn’t know how to.
-Our API will give him a list of exercises when he specifies what muscles he wants to target.
+As a user who is new to fitness, Bob has an idea of what muscles he wants to target but doesn’t know how to.
+By exploring our API, he can discover exercises for the various muscle groups.

-Jamal has some experience in the weight room but he has been doing the same exact workouts for the past 3 years!!
-He thinks it’s time to start hitting a new muscle workout to improve his muscle growth.
-He tells our API the exercises he’s been doing and our api suggests new workouts.
+As a user who has some experience in the weight room but has been doing the same workout, Jamal wants to expand his muscle workouts to improve his strength.
+He inserts his workout routine into our API and explores the workouts in our database to find new workouts.

-Carlos is a dedicated weight training gym rat.
-He wants to track the calories burned during his lifting sets.
-He uses our super cool API to track the calories burned when he inputs exercises, sets, and weight of the weights used.

-Sally is an olympian training for the next olympics.
-She has a feeling that there is a more efficient way to workout her muscles but she doesn’t know what that workout is.
-She asks our API about a more efficient way to workout and our API delivers.
+As an experienced lifter, Carlos wants to optimize his workouts to the maximum.
+He wants an even split of the training he does in every muscle group.
+He calls our API and it gives him a muscle distribution analysis and he alters his workouts accordingly.

+As a new powerlifter, Sally wants to get an analysis on her workout based on her goal of developing pure strength.
+She inserts her workout routine, weight, sets, reps, and rest time into our app and receives an analysis on how she should change her workouts to maximize her strength goals.

 As a person who has trouble staying motivated enough to consistently go to the gym.
 I want to see that I’m making some kind of progress towards my fitness goals and not feel like I’m wasting my time and money at the gym.

-John is white-collar worker who’s free time is extremely valuable.
-He wants to be able to keep track of his workouts on his days off.
-So that he can make the most of his very limited free time.

 As a person who doesn’t know much about how to accomplish their fitness goals.
 I want to be able to figure out where I'm going wrong.
 So I can accomplish my fitness goals.

-Charlie wants to train in order to become a professional athlete and wants to keep close track of his workouts and so that he can figure out how he can improve his training regimen.
+As a rising athlete, Charlie wants to train in order to become a professional athlete and wants to keep close track of his workouts and so that he can figure out how he can improve his training regimen.

 As a freshman who recently entered college, Chris is new to weightlifting and wants to find ways to optimize his workout with longer breaks or less weight, so that he can maximize his muscle growth.
 As a novice weightlifter, Sean wants to better distribute his workouts to target different muscle groups, so that he develops a more balanced build.